MicrosoftDocs/azure-devops-docs/docs/pipelines/process/set-variables-scripts.md

 ## About `task.setvariable`

 When you add a variable with `task.setvariable`, the following tasks can use the variable using macro syntax `$(myVar)`.
-The variable is exposed to future tasks as an environmental variable.
 The variable will only be available to tasks in the same stage by default.

-The `task.setvariable` command includes properties for setting a variable as secret, as an output variable, and as read only.
-The available properties include:

-* `variable` = variable name (Required)
-* `issecret` = boolean (Optional, defaults to false)
-* `isoutput` = boolean (Optional, defaults to false)
-* `isreadonly` = boolean (Optional, defaults to false)

-To use the variable in the next stage, set the `isoutput` property to `true`.
-To reference a variable with the `isoutput` set to true, you'll include the task name.
-For example, `$(TaskName.myVar)`.

-When you set a variable as read only it can't be overwritten by downstream tasks.
-Set `isreadonly` to `true`.
-Setting a variable as read only enhances securing by making that variable immutable.

-## Set a variable in the same stage
+If you add the parameter `isoutput`, the syntax to call your variable changes.
+See [Set an output variable in the same job](#set-an-output-variable-in-the-same-job).

 # [Bash](#tab/bash)